University-of-Reading-Space-Science/HIEnsembleHindcast/README.md

-# HIEnsembleHindcast - constraining HUXt ensembles with heliospheric imager data.
+# HIEnsembleHindcast - Ensemble CME modelling constrained by heliospheric imager observations.

 ## Introduction
-This repository provides the analysis code and data used to investigate how Heliospheric Imager data can be used to constrain an ensemble hindcast of the 28th September 2012 CME using the HUXt model.
-This study is currently under review.
+This repository provides the analysis code and data used to investigate how Heliospheric Imager data can be used to constrain an ensemble hindcasts of CMEs using the HUXt model.
+This study is accepted for publication in AGU Advances.

 ## Contact
 Please contact [Luke Barnard](https://github.com/lukebarnard).

 ## Citation
-Our article based on this analysis (Barnard et al. 2020) is currently under review.
+Our article based on this analysis (Barnard et al. 2020) has been accepted to pubilcation in AGU Advances.